 The Shoes on the Danube Promenade Memorial

-The Shoes on the Danube Promenade.
+On the banks of the Danube River is a very touching and popular memorial known as The Shoes on the Danube Promenade.
 There are sixty pairs of shoes, made of iron and set into the concrete.
 These shoes are a tribute to the Hungarian Jews who were slain by Arrow Cross Militiamen in 1944, when the antisemitic group rampaged across the city killing thousands of Jews.
 The Jews were forced to remove their shoes (which had value at the time) before being shot.
 This is one of the most popular and poignant places among tourists who visit Budapest.

 Eötvös József